OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

 ## Plugin Features

-The sample aims to showcase the following plugin features:
+The sample showcases the following plugin features:

+  1. Declarative Copilot with branding and instructions, access to relevant SharePoint documents and the API plugin
-  1. √ API based plugin works with any platform that supports REST requests
+  1. API based plugin works with any platform that supports REST requests
-  1. √ Construct queries for specific data using GET requests
+  1. Copilot will construct queries for specific data using GET requests
-  1. √ Multi-parameter queries
-  1. √ Allow updating and adding data using POST requests
+  1. Copilot updates and adds data using POST requests
+  1. Multi-parameter queries to filter results
-  1. √ Prompt users before POSTing data; capture missing parameters
+  1. Show a confirmation card before POSTing data; capture missing parameters
-  1. √ Invoke from Declarative Copilot, allowing general instructions and knowledge, and removing the need to name the plugin on every prompt
-  1. Entra ID SSO with /me path support *
-  1. Display rich adaptive cards *
+  1. Display rich adaptive cards

- \* Not yet supported in Copilot

 ## Setup